Text selector

 E-commerce sites usually have multiple items per page.
 If you want to scrape these items you will need an Element selector that selects item wrapper elements and multiple text selectors that select data within each item wrapper element.

 For example you want to extract comments for an article.
 There are multiple comments in a single page and you only need the comment text (If you would need other comment attributes then see the example above).
 You can use Text selector to extract these comments.
-The Text selectors multiple attribute should be checked because you will be extracting multiple records.
+The preferred Text selectors multiple type should be selected to enable extracting multiple elements